 Our magneto-transport measurement system allows measuring in-field electrical properties of magnetic devices, magnetic sensors and materials whose electrical properties are susceptible to magnetic fields.
 The system operates at room temperature and allows 360° rotation of the sample in the field.
 Measurements can be performed using both DC and AC currents on the sample up to 100 kHz.
 This system allows:

-A comprehensive Physical Property Measurement System (PPMS) underpinning the characterisation of future electronic and magnetic devices.
+A comprehensive Physical Property Measurement System (PPMS) underpinning the characterisation of advanced electronic and magnetic materials and devices.
+With a broad temperature range and an ability to apply high magnetic fields, the system is particularly suitable for characterisation of quantum materials and devices.
 With fast cool down times and stable magnetic field ramping, measurement time can be fully utilised reducing the cost to customers.
 From industry and SME’s to academia, the PPMS is a versatile tool for detailed characterisation of bulk samples, micro and nanofabricated devices, as well as nanoparticles, for developing future quantum and nanoelectronics technologies.